magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/group___media_player.md

 A key describing the max bitrate in bits/sec.

 This is usually over a one-second sliding window (e.g. over any window of one second).
-The associated value is an integer.
+The associated value is an integer. \hide